m911t/dotfiles/README.md

 # dotfiles
-Configuration files of various tools
+Configuration files of various things I use